by Bruce Dunlavy

 There was not a significant drop in the number of cars per person, nor in the number of miles driven per year during that time period.
 What changed to make the driving experience less deadly?
 The answer is that studies were conducted and analyzed, and decisions were made to make drivers, cars, and roadways safer.
 For example, when I was young, the blood-alcohol level necessary to classify a driver as intoxicated was 0.15 – one had to be just about falling-down drunk to be considered unfit to drive.
 That level has been reduced to 0.8, and drunken-driving deaths have precipitously declined.

 Young drivers now receive additional training, old drivers may be required to demonstrate their continued fitness, and laws have been enacted making it easier to lift a repeat offender’s license.
 Seat-belt laws have saved countless lives, and recent text-and-driving bans have reduced distracted driving.
 Cars have been made much safer by equipping them with seat belts, air bags, laminated windshield glass, collapsing steering columns, crash-resistant roof construction, head restraints, and padded dashboards.
+The newest cars have available automatic braking and lane-departure warning systems.
 Exceedingly powerful, but unsafe, cars are not permitted on public highways.

 Highways are wider, with better lighting and fewer dangerous curves and intersections.
 They are surrounded by fences and equipped with breakaway signposts, more and safer guardrails, and crumple zone constructions at overpass supports and bridge abutments.